Denture repair in Elk River, MN

 Is it normal for dentures to break?

-Dentures can break due to normal wear and tear, grinding of the teeth while sleeping, dropping onto a hard surface, or biting into something that is too hard.
-Over time they may also warp from long-term exposure to moisture in the mouth.
+Dentures can break from normal wear and tear, teeth grinding during sleep, being dropped on a hard surface, or biting into something too hard.
+Over time, they can also warp from prolonged exposure to moisture in the mouth.

 How to care for your dentures?

-To care for dentures, brush regularly with a soft-bristled toothbrush and mild soap, remove them at night to give your gums a rest and store in water or special soaking solution.
+To care for dentures, brush them regularly with a soft-bristled toothbrush and mild soap, remove them at night to give your gums a rest, and store them in water or a denture-soaking solution.
 Soaking helps keep them clean and prevents warping.
-Regularly check for signs of wear or damage.
+Check them regularly for signs of wear or damage.